OddestBoy/Backup/readme.txt

 The script can be called from the command line, with any of the following options:
--TargetFolder : A specific folder to backup, rather than using the folders listed in BackupConfig.txt -FullBackup : Force a full backup
+-TargetFolder : A specific folder to backup, rather than using the folders listed in BackupConfig.txt -TargetBackup : A specific folder to move the backup to, rather than the destinations from BackupConfig.txt -FullBackup : Force a full backup
 -Quick : Use quicker but less space-saving compression -Audit : Just build file list, without backing up files